Epimartyria auricrinella

 Epimartyria auricrinella (goldcap moss-eater moth) is a species of moth belonging to the family Micropterigidae.
 It was described by Lord Walsingham.
 It is known from the eastern parts of the United States (from Maine to Michigan and south to Tennessee and Georgia) as well as south-eastern Canada (from Nova Scotia to Ontario).
+Its MONA number is 0001.

 The species occurs in shaded locations, in wet swampy woods, boggy ditches, or creek sides where leafy (moss-like) liverworts grow.